 A manager needs to be in a position to react fast to prevent bottlenecks and delays in approvals.

 Business process automation platform can swiftly transform leave management from a paper-based system to a digital process.
-With a digital leave management system, employers can better manage employee absences and leave requests.
+With an online leave management system, employers can better manage employee absences and leave requests.

 Overall benefits of automating management of employee absences and annual leave